 offer in the near future.
 Electives like Reading Poetry, The Short Story, Satire, Jane Austen: Books and Film, Science Fiction, Fantasy and Romance, Literature of the American West, and Development of the Novel (among many others) are not offered on a set schedule, but we do try to offer an interesting variety each term.

-Here is the Distribution of Credits (DOC) Sheet for the English Literature Major.
-Our majors will find this sheet useful to refer to in plotting out which courses to take each term.
+Our majors will find the Distribution of Credits sheet useful to refer to in plotting out which courses to take each term.
 Students should always bring an up-to-date DOC sheet with them when visiting academic advisors to plan their coursework.
 We strongly encourage English Literature majors to seek out one of our faculty to be their advisor as soon as possible, since we can provide detailed perspective on our coursework as well as big questions about career possibilities or graduate work.
 Ask one of us faculty, and we'll be glad to advise you.